biopython/biopython/Doc/chapter_blast.rst

 The PSIBlast record object is similar, but has support for the rounds that are used in the iteration steps of PSIBlast.
-The class diagram for PSIBlast is shown in Figure :ref:`fig:psiblastrecord`.
+The class diagram for PSIBlast is shown in Figure [fig:psiblastrecord].

 [fig:psiblastrecord]

 .. figure:: images/PSIBlastRecord.png
    :alt: Class diagram for the PSIBlast Record class.
-   :name: fig:psiblastrecord
    :width: 80.0%

    Class diagram for the PSIBlast Record class.